 32. Encourage positive online behaviors by teaching students password security

 Victoria Merinda, HighSpeedInternet.com

 An important part of creating a positive experience online is to educate your kids about online password security.
-Having their social media accounts or phone fall into the wrong hands could potentially lead to inappropriate things being posted on their accounts, or their information being compromised.
+Having their social media accounts or phones fall into the wrong hands could potentially lead to inappropriate postings on their accounts, or their information being compromised.

-Make sure your students or children are protected online.
-Though it may sound simple, creating a strong password and knowing the dangers of a hacked account are Internet basics that every child should know.
+Though it may sound simple, creating a strong password and knowing the dangers of a hacked account are Internet basics that everyone should know.

 Once your student has spent some time online, it’s important for them to clean up their social media content regularly.
 This is especially important if they’re going through the college admissions (or hiring) process.
 Social media mistakes can happen to anyone, no matter how prepared they may be.
 So learning how to clean up those mistakes is a vital part of having a positive digital footprint.
 When students follow the steps above, they ensure that their online reputation is a positive reflection of who they are.